You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for tigecycline

-Tigecycline, a broad-spectrum antibiotic, has been widely used to treat a range of bacterial infections.
-However, concerns have been raised about its potential to cause transaminase elevations, a common adverse effect that can lead to liver damage.
-In this article, we will delve into the existing evidence linking tigecycline use to transaminase rises and explore the implications for patient care.
+Tigecycline, a broad-spectrum antibiotic, has been a valuable addition to the arsenal of treatments for various bacterial infections.
+However, concerns have been raised about its potential to cause liver damage, specifically transaminase rises.
+In this article, we'll delve into the evidence linking tigecycline use to transaminase rises, exploring the available data and expert opinions.

 What are Transaminases?

-Before we dive into the discussion, it's essential to understand what transaminases are.
-Transaminases are enzymes that play a crucial role in the metabolism of amino acids.
-They are found in the liver and are responsible for converting amino acids into other compounds.
-Elevated levels of transaminases in the blood can indicate liver damage or inflammation.
+Before we dive into the specifics of tigecycline, let's briefly discuss what transaminases are.
+Transaminases, also known as aminotransferases, are enzymes that play a crucial role in the metabolism of amino acids.
+There are two primary types of transaminases: alanine transaminase (ALT) and aspartate transaminase (AST).
+Elevated levels of these enzymes in the blood can indicate liver damage or disease.

 Conclusion